<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 Getting into a cold car is uncomfortable.
 However, you'll warm up faster by gently driving it!

-Do you have any car safety tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.

 Disclaimer: This information is based on average winter temperatures in the Midwest.
 If you experience extreme winter temperatures, consult with your owner's manual or local mechanic.